Kazark/vim-tabv/README.md

   - Based on makefile for C++ projects
   - Improved `Gruntfile`-based guessing algorithm
 + Better handling of `**` in paths for `:Vsunittests`
++ Prompt one multiple files names for vertical split and split functions (already implemented for tab edit)
 + Possible (?):
   - Angular: pull up HTML file for a controller, or vice-versa
   - Pull up a file for the word under the cursor